 If you wish to please add your donation to your deposit when you make your payment and we will pass it on.

 Or you might choose to travel overland to reduce emissions.
 The Moroccan government is committed to sustainability and opened Africa’s first high speed railway link between Tangier & Casablanca in March.
 This cuts almost 4 hours off the journey, cutting it to 2 hours and 15 mins.
 Excellent information about overland travel is available here.

-Ryanair, now claiming to be Europe’s greenest airline, (March 2018) offers offsetting, and their latest Environmental Policy will build on achievements to date, including commitments to address climate change such as investing billions in the newest, most fuel-efficient aircraft and committing to eliminate all non-recyclable plastics within 5 years.
+Since late 2019 Easyjet has introduced an impressive offsetting programme & many other measures which made them the best in Europe in January 2020.
+Ryanair, who claimed to be Europe’s greenest airline in March 2018, offers offsetting, and their latest Environmental Policy will build on achievements to date, including commitments to address climate change such as investing billions in the newest, most fuel-efficient aircraft and committing to eliminate all non-recyclable plastics within 5 years.

 Flights to Morocco

 Flights to Morocco are available all year round from several UK airports and from various cities in Europe.
 Here are some suggestions for overnight accommodation near UK airports.

 Agadir is the closest airport to Taroudant (50 minutes’ drive along a good and fairly quiet road), the small authentic Moroccan market town where our guest house, La Maison Anglaise is situated.
 An alternative is to fly to Marrakech, with a choice of 2 options: 3.25 hours on the new motorway or 5 hours over the spectacular Tiz n Test Pass, reputed to be the most scenic in Morocco.
 We strongly advise travelling to Agadir rather than Marrakech if possible – it is a small efficient airport with a good quiet road link to Taroudant.